A sourdough loaf is a thing of great beauty: chewy, crusty, with an open crumb and with layers of flavour. Heavenly!

-Day 1: I mixed together about 100g each of strong plain white flour and water to make a thickish batter.
-I then covered it with a clean cloth and put it in the airing cupboard for two days, by which time it had started to ferment, with bubbles appearing all over it.
+Day 1: mix together about 50g each of strong plain white flour and water to make a thickish batter.
+Cover with a clean cloth and put it in the airing cupboard for two days.

-Day 3: the mixture had small bubbles throughout it.
-I mixed in another 100g flour and 100g water – maintaining a thickish batter – covered and left it for a day, this time at room temperature such as in the kitchen.
+Day 3: the mixture should have some small, thick bubbles appearing.
+Mix in another 50g flour and 50g water, cover and leave it for a day, this time at room temperature such as in the kitchen.

-Day 4: I removed* about half of this mixture, then fed it with another 100g of both flour and water and left it for another day at room temperature.
+Day 4: feed it with another 50g of both flour and water, cover and leave it for another day at room temperature.

-*without removing, you get too much!
+*without removing, you can eventually get too much starter!
 You can give this “discard” to someone who wants a starter or already use it in other recipes: there are a few ideas at the bottom of the page

-Day 5: the starter was now very bubbly (how a white-ish chocolate aero bar might look like!) and had a sharp vinegary aroma to it.
+Day 6: the starter should now be very bubbly (how a white-ish chocolate aero bar might look like!) and have a slight vinegary aroma to it.

-Day 6: I removed about half of the mixture and fed the rest with another 100g each of flour and water.
+Day 7: feed with another 50g each of flour and water.

 Maintaining and feeding the starter